12 Countries in 12 Months

 Immersive experiences

 Traveling from South America to Mexico, Asia, and Europe, I met diverse people from different walks of life.
-Their wide-ranging views and practices gave me new perspective.
-When talking with practitioners who offered remedies, the moment always arrived when I stopped searching.
-I surrendered to their healing modality, fully immersed and vulnerable.
+To say their wide-ranging views and practices gave me new perspective, would be an understatement.
+When an indigenous practitioner offered me their remedy, a moment always arrived when I stopped searching.
+I surrendered to their hands, fully immersed and vulnerable.
 By doing so, I downloaded each experience and intuitively understood its value.

 Beliefs and mindset